-Entertainment center for children and adults Parko Paliatso first opened its doors in August of 1999 years.
-It all started with a few small rides like Autodrome, carousels, etc. Over the years, the park not only has won universal popularity, but also significantly increased.
-Today, you will find there is not only a lot of different attractions, many of which are whole complexes, but also restaurants, snack bars, swimming pool and much more.
-Your kids fully entertained for more than 25 attractions of the latest generation.
+Entertainment center for children and adults Parko Paliatso first opened its doors to visitors in August 1999.
+It all started with a few small attractions such as circuit, carousels, etc. Over the years of its existence, this recreation park has not only gained universal popularity, but has also grown significantly.
+Today you will find there not only a lot of different attractions, many of which are whole complexes, but also restaurants, snack bars, a swimming pool and much more.
+Your children fully enjoy themselves on more than 25 attractions of the latest generation.

 Parko Paliatso located in the heart of the tourist area in Ayia Napa and operated by members of the founding family.
 Today Parko Paliatso is the largest amusement park not only in Ayia Napa but also on the whole island.
 It is located in an area of 25.000 square meters.
 Ample parking is ready to receive up to 200 cars simultaneously.